How to Efficiently Test Webhooks Locally

 If you work with webhooks, Webhook Simulator can save you a lot of time and headaches.
 No more waiting for real events, no more messing around with sample payloads.
 Just trigger a webhook, test your handler, and get back to coding.

 Give it a try and see how it changes your workflow.
-You can register here.
-And of course, we’d love to hear your feedback so we can keep improving the tool.
+You can sign up for your lifetime membership here.
+And of course, we'd love to hear your feedback so we can keep improving the tool to meet your needs.

 Thanks for reading, and happy coding!